jd28/rollnw/lib/nw/render/README.md

   particle-model entries.
 This is paid only at explicit clear, renderer shutdown, or resource-registry generation change.

-Legacy `nwn::Mesh` texture handles and prepared draw-data caches record the asset-cache epoch.
-They discard captured handles, bindless indices, or prepared GPU data before reuse when the epoch differs.
-A mesh carries 8 bytes of epoch state, and each prepared draw-data cache carries another 8 bytes.

 `get_or_load_source_image()` and `get_or_load_particle_mesh()` return pointers
 into cache-owned storage.
 These are frame-local borrows: callers must not retain them across `clear()` or a resource reload.
-The current particle renderer and mesh-particle bridge consume them in the same render call.
-Stable owning pointers are used because the parsed `Image` and `ModelInstance` payloads must survive hash-table rehash; they are not pointer-chased inside the cache clear loop.
+The particle renderer consumes them in the same render call.
+Stable owning pointers are used because parsed `Image` and uploaded `RenderModel` payloads must survive hash-table rehash; they are not pointer-chased inside the cache clear loop.

 No LRU, per-session cache, reference-counted asset handle, or residency budget is part of this contract.
 The current measurements and remaining decision are